trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 Please submit a full bug report, with preprocessed source (by using -freport-bug).
 ```

-There `gcc`'s own build is using profile feedback information.
+There `gcc` own build is using profile feedback information.
 That made
 sense: there is a big chance `STL` (or other `gcc` internals) produces
 identical functions worth folding.
 And looking at the crash log in
 Franz's case `handle_noclone_attribute()` was folded with something else.